AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/overview/product-features.md

 ### Recall a message

-Users can recall messages that were sent by mistake.
+Users can recall messages that have been sent by mistake.

 ![Recall message](../../assets/images/recall_message.png)